Greetings from the President of the

 Ivy Foundation of Little Rock

-The Ivy Foundation is committed to service to the community, and we thank each of you for your support.
+With sincere appreciation shown to our generous contributors for their ongoing financial support, the Ivy Foundation of Little Rock is committed to philanthropy, service, and scholarship to the Little Rock and central Arkansas communities, and we thank each of you for your support.

 Ivy Foundation of Little Rock